monteroaurea/monteroaurea/README.md

 :seedling: Exploring Technical Content Writing.

-:zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+:zap: In my free time, I read technology articles and study to improve my skills.

 :mailbox: How to reach me: <a href= "monteroaurea@gmail.com"> E-mail me</a>